 The bill amends several sections of Wyoming election law to clarify the composition and responsibilities of the county canvassing board.
 Specifically, it removes the previous requirement for a canvassing board appointed by the county clerk and instead establishes that the county canvassing board will consist of the county clerk and two electors who are residents of the county, with one elector selected from each of the two largest major political parties.
-The bill also stipulates that if there are not two major political parties in the county, the county clerk may appoint individuals to fill any unfilled positions on the canvassing board, ensuring that the two electors represent different political parties.
+If there are not two major parties or if a party fails to select an elector, the county clerk has the authority to appoint individuals to fill any unfilled positions, ensuring that the two electors represent different political parties.
+Additionally, all members of the canvassing board are required to take an oath of office and will receive compensation equivalent to that of election judges.

 Statutes affected: Introduced: 22-4-101, 22-16-101, 22-29-114